balloon61/Tracked-Mobile-Robot-Adaptive-Control-with-Unknown-Slippage/README.md

 ## Trajectory Tracking

 tracking error:
+Red line is the result with the adaptive law.
+Blue line is the result without the adaptive law.

 ![image](https://user-images.githubusercontent.com/55338365/230810393-14a526a3-7356-488c-9c77-f470dad9bf29.png)

-desired motion command tracking error
+desired motion command tracking error:
+Red line is the result with the adaptive law.
+Green line is the result without the adaptive law.
+Blue line is the reference.

 ![image](https://user-images.githubusercontent.com/55338365/230809186-8c573051-8d8d-4355-8852-93d8b8eeb654.png)